Note to reader: You can exercise while you listen to this article just by turning on the reader.

 EPI-Paleo RX, J Kruse

-Fat Chance, R Lustig;
+Fat Chance, R Lustig, see also, Sugar Coated

 Pure, White and Deadly, J Yudkin;